 - a price guarantee that you’re getting the best value for money;

 - a training guarantee that you’ll learn the skills you need.

-As well as our scheduled courses, AutoCAD Essentials training is also available on-request, i.e. one-to-one training or a ‘closed’ course for your group.
+AutoCAD Essentials training is available on-request, i.e. one-to-one training or a ‘closed course’ for your group.

-On-request courses can be hosted at one of our centres or your venue.
+On-request courses can be hosted at one of our centres, your venue, or online.
 Your training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing in AutoCAD.
 See On-request AutoCAD training for details.